Yairb3/E---commerce-shop/README.md

 # NICE-2-HAVE PROJECT
 ### Made by: Roee Negri, Yuval Ramati, Shahar Blitzer, Yair Ben Michael and Yuval Leibovici.

+# About:

+Our project Nice2Have is a new website for selling and buying second-hand clothes.
+Our aim was to create an E-commerce project that focuses on the ever-growing and long-lasting fashion industry.
+However, as we delved deeper into the fashion world, we became more aware of the environmental impact it has, particularly in terms of pollution.
+Therefore, we decided to address these environmental concerns by creating a platform exclusively for buying and selling second-hand fashion within Israel.
+We know it is not a surprising or revolutionary concept, but currently, the options for selling used clothes in Israel are not very convenient or popular.
+People mainly use a Facebook group called "It doesn't fit perfectly", where they post clothes for sale and get lots of comments.
+However, it's not easy to keep track of everything there.
+There are also second-hand websites (like "yad2"), but they focus more on selling cars, apartments, and furniture, and less on fashion, especially not for the young population we are aiming to.

+Our goal was to fill this gap in the market by providing a user-friendly platform for buying and selling second-hand clothes.
+We used the benefits of providing a positive user experience (UX) that is user-friendly, easily navigable, accessible, and personalized for each user.
+This includes features such as category filters and custom recommendations to cater to individual preferences.
+Additionally, we created an attractive user interface (UI) that enhances the overall user experience.
+Ultimately, our main objective is to encourage people to see the website as a simple, sustainable, and affordable alternative to traditional clothing shopping.

 # Run the project

 To run the project clone this repo and run: